ivangfr/springboot-mesos-chronos/README.md

 1. Open a new terminal

-2. Go to the `/springboot-mesos-chronos` root folder
+2. Go to `/springboot-mesos-chronos` root folder

 3. To build the docker image run
 ```